Paris: Avoid the 8 Biggest Scams and Rip-Offs

 The notorious friendship bracelet scam

-Paris—the city of love, lights, and... friendship bracelets?
-Yep, you heard that right.
-Picture this: you're wandering along the Seine, minding your own business, when suddenly, someone with a grin wider than the Eiffel Tower starts tying colorful threads around your wrist.
+This is how it happens.
+You're wandering along, minding your own business, when suddenly, someone with a grin wider than the Eiffel Tower starts tying colorful threads around your wrist.
 How sweet, right?
 Wrong.
 You've just met the infamous friendship bracelet scam.

 02—